According to Google, millennials are essentially people who hit the young adulthood phase in the first few years of the 21st century.

 A Millennial Branding report that sampled responses from a wide range of workers found that 45% of them would pick job flexibility over great pay.
 And it doesn’t end there.

 A separate study by Deloitte established that 88% of millennials desire a job that allows them to choose when and where to work.

-According to Talk-Business.co.uk, 18% of millennials chose “extra annual live” among the top five things they wanted to ask their employers for.
+According to Talk-Business.co.uk, 18% of millennials chose “extra annual leave” among the top five things they wanted to ask their employers for.